raniamarhoni/GuessTheFlagGame/README.md

 All contents in this site was written by me.

 ### Media
-All flags are from https://www.countryflags.io/
+All flags are from https://www.countryflags.io/ see [license](https://github.com/raniamarhoni/GuessTheFlagGame/blob/3a44d7e4bb9e338a4316b56adcf76933deee9f99/assets/Licenses/CountryFlags.txt)

 ### Acknowledgements
 The startTimerControls function was taken from the game https://github.com/hschafer2017/Stream-Two-Project